 - 1. Submit or revert any pending or shelved changelists associated with the workspace. - 2.
 Go to View > Workspaces or select the Workspace icon in the toolbar to open the Workspaces tab. - 3.
-Right-click the label and select Delete Workspace 'workspace_name'.
+Right-click the workspace and select Delete Workspace 'workspace\name'.